OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 1. Sensor data is collected and stored as variability inputs.
 2. Variability is resolved based on the new variability inputs.
 3. Instance is updated based on the new variability-resolved topology template.
-1. Instance info is updated
+1. Instance info is updated.

 In contrast to updating an instance template, adapting an instance regenerates the variability-resolve topology template and does not swap the variable topology template.
+In contrast to updating an instance, variability is resolved due to new variability inputs.

 ### Undeploy an Instance